-If you contribute to a company 401(k) or similar employer retirement plan, generally you cannot withdraw money from your account before you reach age 59½.
+If you have a 401(k) or similar employer retirement plan, you generally cannot withdraw money before you reach age 59½.
 Although not required to, some plans let you withdraw money for certain financial and medical hardships before you reach that age.

-Unfortunately, you could pay a big price for withdrawing your funds early:
+Unfortunately, you could pay a big price for withdrawing funds early:

 - You will owe income tax on the amount you withdraw, just as you would had you withdrawn it in retirement.

-- And, if you are under age 59 1/2, you will probably have to pay a 10% early withdrawal penalty that's included as part of your income taxes.
+- And, if you are under age 59½ and do not have an exception, you will pay a 10% early withdrawal penalty in addition to the income tax.

-The amount of the distribution is reported to you and to the IRS on a Form 1099 R Distributions From Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, etc.
+The distribution is reported to you and the IRS on Form 1099-R.

 You can take a 401(k) hardship distribution if your plan allows it and you have what the IRS calls “an immediate and heavy financial need.”